Neuroscience & Society Grants

 PBS television station WETA

 The Foundation is providing partial support for the Washington D.C.-based PBS television station WETA for a prime-time documentary series called Hiding in Plain Sight: Youth Mental Illness, with award-winner Ken Burns as executive producer.
 The series is part of its Well Beings package of workshops, a mental health language guide, and user-made videos and chats.
-The series is scheduled to air June 27 and 28, 2022, at 9 pm EDT.
+The series first aired in June 2022, and is often available for streaming at PBS.org.

 Science Live Productions Inc.

 Foundation support to Science Live Productions Inc. funds public neuroscientist lectures as part of their New York City-based Secret Science Club program, a live, monthly science lecture and performance series for adults.
-The events are recorded and can be watched on the Foundation’s YouTube channel.
+The events are live-streamed and can be watched later on the Foundation’s YouTube channel.

 Society for Neuroscience (SfN)